Rkwankhade/Active-Threat-Hunting-System/README.md

 # 🎯 Active Threat Hunting System
 ### SOC Level 2 | Attack Attribution Engine | Kali Linux

----

-## What This System Does

-This is a **professional-grade threat hunting and attack attribution system** built for Kali Linux.
-It doesn't just detect attacks — it **tracks attacker behavior across your entire system**, builds a complete attack timeline, correlates events across multiple log sources, and attributes the attack to a specific threat actor profile.

-This is **SOC Level 2 work**.
-Explaining this project in an interview demonstrates:
-- Threat hunting methodology
-- MITRE ATT&CK framework knowledge
-- Log correlation & SIEM thinking
-- Attack chain analysis (Kill Chain)
-- Real incident response workflow

----

 ## System Architecture

 ```